 Saturday evening was taken up with the Military Tattoo up at the Castle.

 The theme of the show was Journeys - with a Naval focus - Royal Marines bands and US Navy colour party throwing around rifles with fixed bayonets, like majorettes throw batons.
 Lots fantastic choreography and music.
+Because we were at the last show of the evening - the lights were brilliant as well.
+A really good evening.

 I would recommend this as part of the Edinburgh Festival visit.